Itsey/listify/readme.md

 Each is incremental and builds on the previous step.
 Arrange - initialise, Construct Build, Examine Test and Quality Check, Package - create a deployable package, Release - deploy the package.
 Therefore to build and test the project run "nuke Examine" from the \src folder this is the fastest form of feedback loop.

+The TestStep is not incremental and therefore can be run in isolation for a regression test against the environment.

 CI is configured for the trunk branch.
+CD is scheduled for the trunk branch overnight.
+It can be run manually by running the "nuke ReleaseStep" command from the \src folder.

 ### Environments & Configuration
 1100 - [ListifyConfig1100] - Local Dev Environment ( Per Machine )
 1101 - [ListifyConfig1101] - Integrated development environment.   http://saspitsey-001-site4.dtempurl.com/

-Environment configuration is done through four forms of settings file.
+Environment configuration is done through a series of json files loaded in the following order.
 _Dependencies\Configuration\Listify-Settings.json.       - Baseline general settings for all environments.
 _Dependencies\Configuration\Listify-Settings-XXXX.json   - Environment specific settings.
+%PLISKYAPPROOT%\config\listify-settings.donotcommit		 - Cross Environment secrets.
 %PLISKYAPPROOT%\config\listify-settings-XXXX.donotcommit - Environment specific secrets.
 %PLISKYAPPROOT%\config\listify-MACHINENAME-Override.json - Machine specific settings.

 Environment variable set called PLISKYAPPROOT should have a folder underneath called "config", this can be anwhwere local on the machine.
-Secrets should be stored there in a file named listify-secrets.donotcommit.
-Contact project authors for secrets.